 To continue the plug analogy, imagine that our opportunities were presented to us as a high wall of plug points and after some searching we find that our 3 prongs fit exactly at a certain level.
 Connected securely to this level we find we are consistently energized and literally buzzing with ideas.
 We make strategic and meaningful alliances, inspire huge productivity and take focused action.
 If, however, we try to fit ourselves in at higher or lower levels than our distinctively matching fit -we just don’t feel right.
 Here we experience feelings of isolation, anxiety, restlessness, listlessness and suffer “going through the motions” type of activities.

-Now for the 3 platforms for successful business structuring:
+What are the 3 platforms for successful business structuring?

 As business leaders, if we understand connection, individually and collectively- we understand strategic alliances, motivation and productivity.
 These three factors will have an enormous influence on our business success.

 The content in this article was provided by Sandy Geyer – internationally renowned author and speaker, and owner of training practice EnQPractice, which teaches business leaders, future business leaders, academic leaders and corporate leaders to develop their Entrepreneurial Intelligence (EnQ).

 Tel: +64 21 857 743 (New Zealand)